emdeh/nmap-assistant/TECHNICAL-DOCUMENTATION.md

-# Nmap Assistant - Internal Documentation
+# Nmap Assistant - Technical Documentation

 This document provides a technical overview of the project, explaining its structure, components, and usage.